udayusefulagents/test-sha-bug-repo/test-file.md

-# Test File
+# Updated Test File

-This is the initial content.
+This is updated content with short SHA.